coderefinery/git-intro/content/sharing.md

 3. Share this repository on GitHub.

 We offer **three different flows** of how to do this exercise.
+* Via **GitHub web interface** works, but uploading files is manual and probably only for special cases.
+* **VS Code** is quite easy, since VS Code can offer to create the GitHub repositories for you.
+* **Command line** works with anything, but you need to create the repository on GitHub and link it yourself.

 ::::{tabs}

 :::{group-tab} Only using GitHub